—by Judith Roberts

 One night before he moved away, Frank appeared at my parents’ back door.
 My mom invited him to sit down at our kitchen table.
 Peering into the room, I could see that he was crying.

 Years passed before my mom spoke of Frank sitting at our table that night.
-Through his tears, about rushing to put his home on the market—because we were black…
+Through his tears, he apologized about rushing to put his home on the market—because we were black…

 …It reminds me a little of how Jesus meets Zacchaeus, a man despised by his own people for collecting unfair taxes for the Roman empire.
 As one short in stature, Zacchaeus literally goes out on a limb—of a sycamore tree—to see Jesus.
 Jesus sees, calls and invites Zacchaeus to a meal.
 Those in the crowd sneer at the invitation, saying that Jesus “has gone to be the guest of one who is a sinner.”
 But by the end of the meal, Zacchaeus has a change of heart.
 He repents, saying: “Look, half of my possessions, Lord, I will give to the poor; and if I have defrauded anyone of anything, I will pay back four times as much” (Luke 19:1-10).